Making the Most of the Career Fair

 Make Your Resume Top Priority: Craft a professional-looking resume that really sells your strengths, experience, and accomplishments.
 Allow plenty of time for editing and feedback.
 Learn what makes a successful resume.

-Strategize Your Approach: Check out the list of employers who will be attending the next career fair.
+Strategize Your Approach: Check out the list of employers (available on the career fair page here) who will be attending the next career fair.
 Rank the ones you're interested in speaking with, in order of importance.

 Research: How honestly and confidently could you answer the question, "Why do you want to work for this organization?"
 Prepare yourself by visiting the websites of each employer on your list.
 Review their history, press releases, rankings, mission/values statements, and jobs/career pages.
 Check out our online resources to help you research companies/organizations.